microsoft/debug-adapter-protocol/specification.md

   line: number;

   /**
-   * Start column of range to search possible breakpoint locations in.
-If no
+   * Start position within `line` to search possible breakpoint locations in.
+It
+   * is measured in UTF-16 code units and the client capability
+   * `columnsStartAt1` determines whether it is 0- or 1-based.
+If no column is
-   * start column is given, the first column in the start line is assumed.
+   * given, the first position in the start line is assumed.
    */
   column?: number;